Skip to content

 “The idea of planting trees in vast areas to remove carbon dioxide from the air and reduce the impact of climate change, for example, has attracted a lot of attention, with some claiming it’s the best “low-hanging fruit” approach to pursue, McElwee said.
 But large-scale tree planting could conflict directly with food security because both compete for available land.
 It could also diminish biodiversity, if fast-growing exotic trees replace native habitat.” – Rutgers University, 2020

-Fig. 5: To see an interactive map, click on the image.
-This will take you to the IPCC website.
-This screengrab is an example of how you can enter specific information for regions (in this example, New Zealand/ land only) and check the projected temperature changes over time, based on different models and pathways.
+Fig. 6: To see an interactive map, click the image to the IPCC website.
+This screengrab shows how you can enter information for regions (eg New Zealand/ land only) and check the projected temperature changes over time, based on different models and pathways.

 More information